Ion Iliescu: Entry into politics

-Romanian Revolution
+1989 Romanian Revolution

-The Romanian Revolution began as a popular revolt in Timișoara.
-After Ceaușescu was overthrown on 22 December, the political vacuum was filled by an organization named National Salvation Front (FSN: Frontul Salvării Naționale), formed spontaneously by second-rank Communist party members opposed to the policies of Ceaușescu and non-affiliated participants in the revolt.
-Iliescu was quickly acknowledged as the leader of the organization and therefore of the provisional authority.
+On 22 December 1989, following Ceaușescu's escape from Bucharest, revolutionaries occupied several institutions in the Romanian capital, such as the PCR Central Committee building, the Ministry of Defence and the headquarters of the national television station.
+At the same time, several groups spontaneously organised themselves to take over the management of state bodies.
+One of these was led by former prime ministers Ilie Verdeț and Constantin Dăscălescu, but it did not receive the support of the population or the army.
+Ion Iliescu, on the other hand, was the leader of another group that included communist dissidents who had opposed Ceaușescu, whose authority was recognised by the Minister of Defence Victor Atanasie Stănculescu on the afternoon of 22 December 1989.
 He first learned of the revolution when he noticed the Securitate was no longer tailing him.

 The Ceaușescus were captured, hauled before a drumhead court-martial, and executed on Christmas Day.
 Years later, Iliescu conceded that the trial and execution were "quite shameful, but necessary" to end the chaos that had riven the country since Ceaușescu's overthrow.

 Iliescu proposed multi-party elections and an "original democracy".
 This is widely held to have meant the adoption of Perestroika-style reforms rather than the complete removal of existing institutions; it can be linked to the warm reception the new regime was given by Mikhail Gorbachev and the rest of the Soviet leadership, and the fact that the first post-revolutionary international agreement signed by Romania was with that country.

 Iliescu later evoked the possibility of trying a "Swedish model" of social democracy and democratic socialism.

-Rumours abounded for years that Illiescu and other second-rank Communists had been planning to overthrow Ceaușescu, but the events of December 1989 overtook them.
-For instance, Nicolae Militaru, the new regime's first Defense Minister, said that Illiescu and others had planned to take Ceaușescu prisoner in February 1990 while he was out of the capital.
-However, Illiescu denies this, saying that the nature of the Ceaușescu regime—particularly the Securitate's ubiquity—made advance planning for a coup all but impossible.
+Rumours abounded for years that Iliescu and other high-ranking Party officials had been planning to overthrow Ceaușescu, but the events of December 1989 overtook them.
+For instance, Nicolae Militaru, the new regime's first national defence minister, said that Iliescu and others had planned to take Ceaușescu prisoner in February 1990 while he was out of the capital.
+However, Iliescu denied this, saying that the nature of the Ceaușescu regime—particularly the Securitate's ubiquity—made advance planning for a coup all but impossible.